-Patients paid with mobile money and doctors ‘prognosed’ and diagnosed on ‘phone; my local chemist introduced ‘call and deliver’ services (which he has kept on, incidentally); students accessed learning via the Internet, TV and radio; and online shopping thrived.
+Patients paid with mobile money and doctors ‘prognosed’ and diagnosed on ‘phone; my local chemist introduced ‘call and deliver’ services (which he has kept on, incidentally); students accessed learning via the Internet, TV and radio; and online training and shopping thrived.
 All these are testament to the fact that ‘only the calendar has changed; the job and targets remain the same’.
 The music did not stop; it may have moved from fast rock to a slow jam, but stop, it did not.

 Campaigns, like terrorism, aren’t new

 So this year, because of its comparative certainty, the rock is back and the jam will be frowned upon.
 In fact, the targets come with last year’s likely backlog and so the beat will be accelerated.
 But there’s the campaign for 2022 elections, you say?
 What’s new?
 Campaigns have been a staple diet for Kenyans for decades.

 To draw a parallel, forget campaigns, global experts say, as reported in the Business Daily after the terrorist attack at DusitD2, “Markets regain their composure in days.
 Investors have learned to accept that event risk in the form of terrorist attacks is not going to go away.
 They have learned to live with the risk, realizing that it seldom pays to sell in times of panic.”

 2021: Calendar changed targets didn’t